codegenius2/Documents-recognition/README.md

 ## Development

-Js client is written using typescript, based on [openapi spec](https://github.com/regulaforensics/DocumentReader-api-openapi).
+Js client is written using typescript, mainly generated from [openapi spec](https://github.com/regulaforensics/DocumentReader-api-openapi).
-Openapi-generator used as implementation base(see generated packages `/src/api`, `/scr/models`).
+Openapi-generator output used as implementation base(see packages `/src/api`, `/scr/models`).
-All custom logic, on top of generated files should be places in `/src/ext` folder.
+All custom logic, on top of generated files, should be places in `/src/ext` folder.

-To regenerate models from openapi definition, clone [latest open api definitions](https://github.com/regulaforensics/DocumentReader-api-openapi) and set `DEFINITION_FOLDER` as path to cloned directory.
+To regenerate models from openapi definition, clone [latest open api definitions](https://github.com/regulaforensics/DocumentReader-api-openapi) and set `DEFINITION_FOLDER` as path to cloned directory, for example:
 ```bash
 DEFINITION_FOLDER="/home/user/projects/DocumentReader-api-openapi"
 ```
-Then use next command from the project root.
+Then use next command from the project root:
 ```bash
 docker run --rm -v "${PWD}:/client" -v "${DEFINITION_FOLDER}:/definitions" \
 openapitools/openapi-generator-cli generate -g typescript-axios \